Barbara Cook: 1970s to 2004

 As she began struggling with depression, obesity, and alcoholism in the Seventies (she would quit drinking in 1977), Cook had trouble getting stage work.
 In the mid-1970s Cook's fortunes changed for the better when she met and befriended composer and pianist Wally Harper.
-Harper convinced her to put together a concert and on January 26, 1975, accompanied by Harper, she made her debut in a solo concert at Carnegie Hall that resulted in a successful live album.
-Continuing a collaboration with Harper that lasted until his death in 2004, Cook became a successful concert performer.
-Over the next three decades, the two performed together at not only many of the best cabaret spots and music halls in New York City--like Michael's Pub and the St. Regis Hotel--but nationally and internationally.
+Harper convinced her to put together a concert and on January 26, 1975, accompanied by Harper, she made her debut in a solo concert at Carnegie Hall that resulted in a legendary concert and live album.
+Continuing a collaboration with Harper that lasted until his death in 2004, over the next three decades, Barbara Cook became a successful concert performer and Cook and Harper performed together at not only many of the best cabaret spots and music halls in New York City--like Michael's Pub and the St. Regis Hotel--but nationally and internationally.
 Cook and Harper returned to Carnegie Hall in September 1980, to perform a series of songs arranged by Harper.
 The New York Times' reviewer, John S. Wilson, wrote: "Since her first Carnegie Hall appearance, she has grown from a delightful singer to become a delightful entertainer who also happens to be a remarkable singer."
-The performance was captured on the CD It's Better With a Band.
+The latter performance was captured on the CD It's Better With a Band.

 In 1986, Cook was nominated for an Olivier Award "The Observer Award for Outstanding Achievement" for her one-woman show, accompanied by Harper, at London's Donmar Warehouse and the Albery Theatre.
 She won the Drama Desk Award "Outstanding One Person Show" in 1987 for her Broadway show A Concert for the Theatre, again with Harper.
 In October 1991, they appeared as featured artists at the Carnegie Hall Gala Music and Remembrance: A Celebration of Great Musical Partnerships which raised money for the advancement of the performing arts and for AIDS research.
 In 1994, they performed a critically acclaimed concert series at the Sadler's Wells Theatre in London, which was recorded by DRG as Live From London.
 "Cook still comes across with consummate taste and with a voice that shows little sign of wear after 40 years."
 Alastair Macaulay wrote in the Financial Times about the concert, "Barbara Cook is the greatest singer in the world ...
 Ms. Cook is the only popular singer active today who should be taken seriously by lovers of classical music.
 Has any singer since Callas matched Cook's sense of musical architecture?
 I doubt it."
 The performing duo traveled all over the world giving concerts together including a number of times at the White House – for Presidents Carter, Reagan, Bush, and Clinton.